tvandort/legends-in-eleroth/Sessions/2022-02-02 - Beginnings.md

 Nearby there's a booth selling meat skewers and small cages with some animals in it.

-First nat 20 for 24 is for Renry.
+First nat 20 for 24 is for [[Renry]].
 She walks up to the side of the booth to the six individual cages.
 Each one is filled with 4 or 5 little furry animals.
 Chipmunks, squirrels, mice rats.
 Everyone is either looking at the orc who's destroying the test of strength or the skewers being like "idk about that man."

-Renry sidles up to the side of it gives it a quick turn and no one even notices her there.
+[[Renry]] sidles up to the side of it gives it a quick turn and no one even notices her there.

-Renry lets her mouse run down her arm as she goes to free the animals.
+[[Renry]] lets her mouse run down her arm as she goes to free the animals.
 She feels that wind thing again and now they suddenly all look up at her.
 Most of them were resigned but now they look up.

-Renry smiles brightly at them and goes to open the cage in a quiet manner.
+[[Renry]] smiles brightly at them and goes to open the cage in a quiet manner.

-Calcite is walking by but completely misses this.
+[[Calcite]] is walking by but completely misses this.

 Animals burst out some onlookers scream.
 THe animals run out into the street.

 Vendor goes
 > OH SHIT NOT AGAIN

-Renry is a fucking ham lmao.
+[[Renry]] is a fucking ham lmao.

 Tries to amp up the people freaking out.